spencertiberi/manual50/notes/checkingforunderstanding.md

 ## Checking for Understanding

 ### Introduction
-- Doug highlights the importance of checking for understanding, particularly for teachers who adopt CS50 materials for a flipped classroom environment.
+- Doug Lloyd highlights the importance of checking for understanding, particularly for teachers who adopt CS50 materials for a flipped classroom environment.
 - For a later session demonstrating a CS50 section, Doug asks the audience, by a show of hands, whether they would rather learn early material or web-based material.

 ### What is Checking for Understanding?